 Dr. Louis Marino

-Management Department Chair, Professor of Strategic Management, and James D. Nabors Instructional Excellence Faculty Fellow, Culverhouse College of Business, The University of Alabama
+Professor, Strategic Management and James D. Nabors Instructional Excellence Faculty Fellow, The University of Alabama

 Dr. Chad Thomas

 Associate Professor of English and Director of Women’s and Gender Studies Program, The University of Alabama in Huntsville

 Professor of History, The University of Alabama at Birmingham